carleshf/carleshf.github.io/_posts/2015-11-01-decompress-all-files-in-folder.md

 ---
 published: true
+title: Decompress all files in folder
 category: blog
 layout: post
-title: Decompress all files in folder
-author: Carles Hernandez-Ferrer
+author: carleshf
-date: '2015-11-01'
-slug: decompress-all-files-in-folder
-categories:
-  - tools
+tags:
   - bash
-tags:
-  - zip
 ---

 Just a line to decompress all the `.fastq.gz` files in a folder: